JeromeRReduta/project-JeromeRRedutaMVC/README.md

 we needed to write an object in JSON format, and SimpleJsonWriter did exactly that) and sometimes not so much (e.g. SimpleTextIndex gave us an idea of what a forward index looks like, but not how an InvertedIndex works).
-From there we would build up to a fully- functioning, multi-threaded, web-app supporting search engine.
+From there we would build up to a fully-functioning, multi-threaded, web-app supporting search engine.

 I've learned a lot of new concepts and processes since graduating (e.g. SOLID and MVC architecture), so I decided to put it to the test: I'd complete the template pages